afl-mothership/afl-mothership/README.md

 Reload the webpage and the errors should be gone!
 You can now create campaigns.

+## Creating Campaigns

+Use the "new campaign" button to create a campaign.
+Choose a name and appropriate parameters.

+The executable should be built with afl-gcc/g++ or afl-clang then uploaded.

+Multiple testcases can be uploaded along with an optional dictionary and libraries required by the executable.

+Libraries and testcases also be added to a campaign after creation and a campaign will show libraries that are required by the executable.

 ## Launching fuzzers on AWS example
 ```